Arnauld/cucumber-contrib/src/test/resources/sample/coffeemachine/00-preambule.md

 > You do not have to implement the coffee machine customer interface.
 For
-> instance, your code could consume a simple POJO that would represent an
+> instance, your value could consume a simple POJO that would represent an
 > order from a customer.
 >
 > You do not have to implement the drink maker.
 It is only a imaginery